-In accordance with Statement of Financial Accounting Standards No. 145, Rescission of FASB Statements 4, 44 and 64, Amendment of FASB Statement No. 13, and Technical Corrections, EMCORE has reclassed the loss on the early extinguishment of debt recorded in fiscal 1999 from extraordinary item to a component of operating expenses.
+(2) Upon adoption of Statement of Financial Accounting Standards No. 145, Rescission of FASB Statements 4, 44 and 64, Amendment of FASB Statement No. 13, and Technical Corrections, EMCORE had reclassed the (gain) loss on the early extinguishment of debt to a component of operating expenses.
+EMCORE, after consultation with its auditors, has subsequently determined that the loss on early extinguishment of debt should have been reported as a component of other expense.
+Accordingly, the selected financial data for the year ended September 30, 1999 has been restated to correct the classification of this item.